3d N=2 Theories from Cluster Algebras: Introduction

 \section{Introduction}

-It has recently been discovered \cite{Terashima:2011qi,Dimofte:2011ju,Cecotti:2011iy} (see also earlier works \cite{Drukker:2010jp,Dimofte:2010tz,Hosomichi:2010vh}) that there exists a beautiful correspondence (``3d/3d correspondence'') between the physics of 3d $\scN=2$ gauge theories and the geometry of (hyperbolic) 3-manifolds.
-The latter, in more physical language, is the study of analytic continuation of 3d pure Chern-Simons $SU(2)$ gauge theory into a non-compact gauge group $SL(2)$ \cite{Witten:1989ip,Witten:2010cx}.
+It has recently been discovered \cite{Terashima:2011qi,Dimofte:2011ju,Cecotti:2011iy} (see also earlier works \cite{Drukker:2010jp,Dimofte:2010tz,Hosomichi:2010vh}) that there exists a beautiful correspondence (``3d/3d correspondence'') between the physics of 3d $\scN=2$ gauge theories and the geometry of 3-manifolds.
+The latter, in more physical language, is the study of analytic continuation of 3d pure Chern--Simons $SU(2)$ gauge theory into a non-compact gauge group $SL(2)$ \cite{Witten:1989ip,Witten:2010cx}.
 More quantitatively, one of the consequences of this correspondence is that given a 3-manifold $M$ there is a corresponding 3d $\scN=2$ theory $\scT[M]$ such that the partition functions of the two theories coincide \cite{Terashima:2011qi}:

-where the left hand side is the 3-sphere partition function \cite{Kapustin:2009kz,Jafferis:2010un,Hama:2010av} with a 1-parameter deformation by $b$ \cite{Hama:2011ea}, and the right hand side is the holomorphic part of the $SL(2)$ Chern-Simons theory with level $t$.
-The two parameters $b$ and $t$ are related by $b^2\sim 1/t$. \footnote{ Note that in \eqref{ZZ} the same data appears in rather different forms on the two sides.
+where the left-hand side is the 3-sphere partition function \cite{Kapustin:2009kz,Jafferis:2010un,Hama:2010av} with a 1-parameter deformation by $b$ \cite{Hama:2011ea}, and the right-hand side is the holomorphic part of the $SL(2)$ Chern--Simons theory with level $t$.
+The two parameters $b$ and $t$ are related by $b^2\sim 1/t$. \footnote{ Note that in correspondence \eqref{ZZ} the same data appears in rather different guises on the two sides.
 For example, the geometry of $M$ for the right hand side determines the choice of the theory $\scT[M]$ itself on the left.
 Similarly, the deformation of the geometry, the parameter $b$, on the left hand side is translated into a parameter of the Lagrangian on the right. } \footnote{The first evidence for this conjecture \cite{Terashima:2011qi} came from a chain of arguments involving quantum Liouville and \Teichmuller theories.
-The semiclassical ($t\to \infty$) expansion of the right hand side \eqref{ZZ} reproduce hyperbolic volumes and Reidemeister torsions of 3-manifolds \cite{Terashima:2011xe,Nagao:2011aa}.
+The semiclassical ($t\to \infty$) expansion of the right-hand side of Eq.\ \eqref{ZZ} reproduce hyperbolic volumes and Reidemeister torsions of 3-manifolds \cite{Terashima:2011xe,Nagao:2011aa}.
 See \cite{Dimofte:2011jd,Dimofte:2011py,Teschner:2012em,Gang:2012ff,Cordova:2012xk} for further developments in the 3d/3d correspondence.}